cryptocomicon/CryptoNite/README.md

 The goal is to make it very hard for any ASIC designer to create a circuit which will have any significant cost/performance benefit over a generic CPU.

-Note that AES hardware support apparently doubles the hash rate for CryptoNite.
+Note that AES hardware support apparently doubles the hash rate for CryptoNote.

-By choosing an appropriate memory size and number of iterations for CrytoNite, it is possible to target only CPUs with AES hardware support and low latency memory.
+By choosing an appropriate memory size and number of iterations for CrytoNote, it is possible to target only CPUs with AES hardware support and low latency memory.
 No other device would be able to complete a single hash within the block time.

 For verification, intermediate hash data may be saved to the blockchain and used by a highly parallel (GPU) algorithm to verify each block efficiently.